ubc-library-rc/gis-reference-mapping/content/hands-on5.md

 To Do
 {: .label .label-green }
-Let's set the page dimensions for today's map to be 8.5 x 11 inches — the size of a sheet of copy paper.
+Let's set the page dimensions for today's map to be A4.
 We'll keep the orientation set to Landscape.

-To change the dimensions, click the **Size** drop-down options and select "Letter".
+To change the dimensions, click the **Size** drop-down options and select "A4".
 To set custom dimensions, choose "Custom" size at the very bottom of the drop-down.
 This will activate the Height and Width input boxes.
 If setting a custom size via Height and Width, remember to include the units for these dimensions.
 In this way, you can set very specific dimensions depending on the criteria of your publisher.

 <img src="./images/page-properties_20250916.png" style="width:100%">